Accessibility when planning an event

 - adequate lighting

-- battery recharge station facilities for electric wheelchair uses
+- battery recharge station facilities for power-wheelchair uses

 A venue should also have evacuation procedures that take account of people with a disability.
 You should ensure: